This program can be completed in a traditional classroom format or entirely online.

 * Bracketed codes represent cognitive domain levels from Bloom’s Taxonomy

-- Graduate application submitted to the School of Interdisciplinary and Graduate Studies
+- Graduate application submitted to the Graduate School

 - Bachelor’s degree or its equivalent in basic sciences, economics, psychology, or in a closely related discipline from an accredited institution.
 The curriculum must contain a statistics or biostatistics course at the sophomore level or higher and at least two courses in basic sciences.

 - Preferred minimum GPA is 2.75 on a 4.0 scale.
 Applicants with lower GPAs will be considered on a case-by-case basis.